Odyhibit/fibonacci_cipher_decoder/README.md

 The Fibonacci sequence is 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144, ...
 It is based the Zeckendorf representation of integers using Fibonacci numbers.

 The Zeckendorf representation of an integer is a representation of that integer as the sum of non-consecutive Fibonacci numbers.
+For example 10 = (8 + 2).

+Fibonacci encoding uses a binary bitmap to represent the number.
 For example, the number 10 can be represented as 8 + 2, which can be displayed as a bit mask 01001 for the sequence of Fibonacci numbers starting with the second 1.
 To complete the encoding you just append a 1 to signify the end of this digit.
 So the number 10 is encoded as 010011.